aqutor/AirScript-Theme/README.md

 Update log:

+Version 1.2.9 (Updated on Jul.
+7th,2015):
+1. Removing dead links to reduce the use of calling functions.
+2. Fix some other bugs.

+Version 1.2.8 (Updated on Apr.
+4th,2015):
+It's not disclose.

 Version 1.2.7 (Updated on Nov.
 8th,2014):

 1. Optimize SSL Experience

-   Use local content to replace the content linked to airscr.com.
+   Using local content to replace the content which is linked to airscr.com.

 2. Add theme copyright information.

-3. More things are waiting for you to discover.
+3. More changes are waiting for your discovery.

 Version 1.2.6 (Updated on Nov.
 5th,2014):